-Poverty indicators suggest about 4 million people in Britain are not fed properly by today’s standards.
-Over three and a half million adults cannot afford to eat healthily and well over half a million children live in families who cannot afford to feed them adequately.
-Adults frequently skimp on their own food to feed their children.
+Food Poverty indicators suggest about 4 million people in Britain are short of food.
+Over three and a half million adults cannot afford to eat healthily and over half a million children live in families who cannot afford to feed them properly.

 Community Food Projects

 There are a growing number of community schemes which involve food – community farms, orchards, allotments, gardens, cultural kitchens, healthy eating, ‘Love Local Food’ and ‘Food for Life partnership’.
 Some churches are using their land for food growing (e.g. Kingskerswell, Cullompton) or premises for preparing and cooking food (St. Sidwell’s, Exeter and Community Café at St. Aubyn’s, Devonport).